Fios-Quest/advanced-rust-in-easy-steps/src/patterns/builder.md

 ```

 There are arguably two versions of this pattern, a simpler version that will work in just about any language that I'm
-going to refer to as "Builder Lite", and a more complex version that only works in languages with robust type systems
+going to refer to as "Builder Lite", and a more complex version that only works in languages, the
-that I'm going to refer to as the "Typed Builder".
+"[Typestate](./typestate.md) Builder".
 Each has their own pros and cons, and we'll go over those too.

 Builder Lite
 ------------

 The traditional builder pattern uses a type that mirrors the type you want to build but everything is optional.
 We
-use methods to update each field, and then have a finaliser that takes the data we've stored in the builder and attempts
+use methods to update each field, and then have a finalizer that takes the data we've stored in the builder and attempts
 to convert it into the target type.

 For our `User` example that might look like this.